VladimirFelix/NumericSteeper/README.md

 ## ✨ Features

-- Fully **Cupertino-styled**
+- Fully **iOS-styled**.
-- Lightweight and dependency-free
+- Lightweight and dependency-free.
-- Supports custom step size, min/max limits, and callbacks
+- Supports custom step size, min/max limits, and change callbacks.
+- Support interval to increment/decrement when button is pressed.
-- Simple and customizable
+- Customizable icons for increment and decrement buttons.
+- Works with any number type values.
+- Customizable appearance to fit your app's theme (background, buttons background, borders, outlines, etc.).
+- Easy to integrate into any Flutter project.
-- Works with `int` values out of the box
+- Works with Flutter web, mobile, and desktop.
+- Supports Fontawesome icons or any other icon pack.

 ---